[Updated] How could a launchpad website be a game changer for your business?

 Many businesses pursue the traditional website redesign route because it is familiar to them, despite the fact it’s hugely inconvenient for most busy companies.
 42% of businesses say they make impactful changes to their website once or less a year – is this often enough?
 If your website is your best, hardest-working, 24/7 salesperson, is this reflected in the way you invest in and develop it?

-The traditional website redesign route is outlined in blue above, whereas the more modern, growth-driven design option is shown in orange.
+The traditional website redesign route is outlined in blue above, whereas the more modern, growth-driven design option, which includes the launch pad website, is shown in orange.
 While a traditional method largely ignores any elements that aren’t working well until its next review (usually at 1.5-2 year intervals), the GDD approach makes small, reactive changes to a website at regular intervals, depending on the live user data being compiled.
 Each individual business needs to decide which design path is better suited to them.

 Traditional website redesign is typically: